wimm/spree-zip-code-zone/README.md

 -------------

 This extension provides Zones based on ZIP code ranges to the Spree e-Commerce framework.

-It was written for Spree 0.10.2, but might work with other versions as well.
+Eric Pierce (https://github.com/wapcaplet) originally wrote it for Spree 0.10.2.
+Laurence A. Lee (https://github.com/rubyjedi) updated it for Spree 0.40.0 and Rails 3.

 Installation
 ------------

-To install, first grab the extension using Git:
+To install, add this gem to your Gemfile and install the gem as usual with bundler.

-    script/extension install git://github.com/wapcaplet/spree-zip-code-zone.git
+    $ bundle install

+If using Rails 3.0, run the extension's install rake task to copy over the database migration and updated JavaScript file.
+This will change with Rails 3.1.

+    $ rake spree_zip_code_zone:install

 Then migrate your database to add the necessary tables: